 The European Commission plans to establish a common list of ‘safe countries of origin’ (SCO) across EU Member States in a bid to deal more efficiently with asylum claims from nationals of countries where persecution is deemed unlikely.

-Commission officials claim that harmonising SCO lists will deter ‘abuse’ of EU asylum systems and fast-track claims that are likely to be unfounded, freeing up resources for more ‘deserving’ asylum seekers.
-I argue, however, that in targeting Western Balkan countries, this list will disproportionately affect the admissibility of asylum claims from Europe’s most persecuted minority, the Roma, and will add institutional legitimacy to widely-held beliefs that Roma are ‘false’ asylum seekers underserving of international protection.
+The Commission maintains that harmonising SCO lists will deter ‘abuse’ of asylum systems and facilitate accelerated processing of claims that are likely to be unfounded, freeing up resources for ‘genuine’ asylum seekers.
+I argue, however, that in targeting Western Balkan countries, this list will disproportionately affect the success of asylum applications lodged by members of Europe’s most persecuted minority, the Roma, and will add institutional legitimacy to widely held beliefs that Roma are ‘bogus’ asylum seekers undeserving of international protection.

-There are, however, currently twelve EU Member States using these SCO lists, and if all goes as planned the European Commission will have replaced these with a common list in three years’ time.
+There are, however, currently twelve EU Member States using these SCO lists, and if all goes as planned these will be replaced with a common list in three years’ time.
 The countries proposed for this list are Turkey and the six Western Balkan states (Albania, Bosnia and Herzegovina, FYR Macedonia, Kosovo, Montenegro and Serbia), whose nationals collectively made up 17% of the asylum applications lodged in the EU in 2016.

 What these statistics hide is the fact that the overwhelming majority of asylum claims from the Western Balkans are made by Roma.
-Deutsche Welle estimates that upwards of 90% of asylum applications lodged by Serbian nationals in Germany are by Roma, for instance, and similar numbers apply to asylum seekers from across the Western Balkans.
-The German Government responded to this in late 2015 by extending its SCO list to include Albania and Kosovo (both ranking in the top five countries of origin for asylum claims in the EU in 2015), as well as Macedonia.
-This change to national legislation was controversially used as grounds for the repatriation of thousands of Roma to Kosovo who had sought refuge in Germany during the Yugoslav Wars of the early 1990s, leading to accusations that Roma have been targeted to ‘make room’ for Syrian refugees.
+Deutsche Welle estimates that upwards of 90% of asylum applications lodged by Serbian nationals are by Roma, for instance, and similar percentages likely apply to asylum seekers from other Western Balkan countries.
+In late 2015, the German government decided to extend its SCO list to include Albania and Kosovo (both ranking in the top five countries of origin for asylum claims in Germany and the EU in 2015), as well as Montenegro.
+These additions have prompted accusations that Western Balkan nationals, and Roma in particular, have been unfairly targeted in an effort to cope with the overall rise in asylum applications in Germany.

 What is at stake, then, is institutionally reinforcing a hierarchy between ‘deserving’ refugees from the Middle East and ‘undeserving’ Roma from the fringes of the European Union.
 In recent years, the European Commission has repeatedly stated its commitment to fostering the social inclusion and protecting the rights of Roma EU citizens.
-I believe, however, that the Commission has a responsibility to extend this commitment to the Roma living in Western Balkan countries, all of which are currently either potential or official candidate countries for EU membership.
-At the very least, it should ensure that it meets its obligations towards them as enshrined in international law.
+I believe, however, that the Commission has a responsibility to extend this commitment to Roma living in Western Balkan countries, all of which are currently either potential or official candidate countries for EU membership.
+At the very least, it should ensure that it does not undermine their rights as enshrined in international and European law.

-Even if the European Commission and Member States respect the European Parliament’s insistence that ‘minorities’ from these ‘safe countries’ be exempted from accelerated processing of their claims, the common SCO list would continue to circulate prejudices that Roma asylum seekers are fraudulent – prejudices that have underpinned appeals from some Member States to reintroduce visa controls for Western Balkan nationals in a desperate attempt to keep asylum seekers off EU territory.
+Even if the finalised proposal respects the European Parliament’s insistence that minorities from these ‘safe’ countries be exempted from accelerated processing of their claims, the common SCO list would continue to circulate prejudices that Roma asylum seekers are fraudulent – prejudices that have previously underpinned appeals from some Member States to reintroduce visa controls for Western Balkan nationals in an attempt to keep asylum seekers off EU territory.
 The Commission’s SCO list proposal, unsurprisingly backed by EU Member States, is evidence of a similar practice in a different form.